nickradunovic/rag-hackaton/README.md

 ### How RAG Works

-Traditional language models generate text based on learned patterns and context.
-RAG takes this a step further by introducing a retrieval mechanism.
+Traditional LLMs like GPT-4 come pre-trained on massive public datasets, allowing for incredible natural language processing capabilities out of the box.
+However, their utility is limited without access to your own private data.
+RAG tries to combat this limitation by introducing a retrieval mechanism that allows the model to access externally provided data sources like private data.
 Here's a simplified overview of how it works:

 1. **Retrieval:** The model performs an initial retrieval step to gather contextually relevant information from a knowledge base or external documents.